 Populations served include adults with developmental disabilities.
 Program activities are held onsite or in the community Monday through Thursday, 9:00 am to 3:00 pm.
-Persons served are able to attend up to two days per week based on the needs of the individual and determined through the person centered planning process.
+Persons served are able to attend up to two days per week based on the medical necessity of the individual and determined through the person centered planning process.

 Referrals for the program are made through the individual’s Supports Coordinator/Case Manager.
 Services will not be denied based on an individual’s inability to pay for services.
-Fees are determined on a sliding fees scale.

-It is the policy of GIHN Service Program to provide services to all eligible consumers in a manner that is sensitive to the cultural and socio-economic needs of the individual in a nondiscriminatory and/or non-threatening manner.
+It is the policy of Gratiot Integrated Health Network Service Program to provide services to all eligible consumers in a manner that is sensitive to the cultural and socio-economic needs of the individual in a nondiscriminatory and/or non-threatening manner.
 Services are provided to eligible individuals without regard to race, religion, color, national origin, age, sex, marital status, sexual preference, handicap, juvenile justice status or any other protected status as required by law.
 The agency endeavors to accommodate individuals with special needs, or refers to providers equipped to meet their needs.